rozlynboutin/microbiome_helper/16S-tutorial-(chemerin).md

 ### Filtering reads by quality and length

 Based on the FastQC report above, a quality score cut-off of 30 over 90% of bases and a maximum length of 400 bp are reasonable filtering criteria (~2 min on 1 CPU):

+    cd ~/Desktop/16S_chemerin_tutorial

     read_filter.pl -q 30 -p 90 -l 400 -thread 1 stitched_reads/*.assembled*fastq

 By default this script will output filtered FASTQs in a folder called "filtered_reads" and the percent of reads thrown out after each filtering step is recorded in "read_filter_log.txt".
+This script is just a convenient way to run two popular tools for read filtering: [FASTX-toolkit](http://hannonlab.cshl.edu/fastx_toolkit/) and [BBMAP](https://sourceforge.net/projects/bbmap/).

 If you look in this logfile you will note that ~40% of reads were filtered out for each sample.
 You can also see the counts and percent of reads dropped at each step.